w3f/polkadot-wiki/docs/maintain-errors.md

 exact one we're looking for.
 Both of these indices start counting from 0.

-For example, if `index` is 5 and `error` is 3, as in the example linked above, we need to look at the runtime for the 4th error in the pallet at index 5.
+For example, if `index` is 5 and `error` is 3, as in the example linked above, we need to look at the runtime for the fourth error (index 3) in the sixth pallet (index 5).

 By looking at the
 [runtime code](https://github.com/paritytech/polkadot/blob/master/runtime/polkadot/src/lib.rs#L914)